ReproNim/module-dataprocessing/_episodes/06-testing.md

-A common practice is that every single pull request to the main branch of the project repository is automatically build and tested before merging.
+A common practice is that every single pull request to the main branch of the project repository is automatically built and tested before merging.
 That way, the team can easily  detect conflicts in compilation and execution of the code.